eric-do/backend-demo/README.md

-# csv_node_postgres
-Author: Eduard Karesli (ed.karesli@gmail.com)

-This is a sample application for processing CSV files using Node.js and storing data in a PostgreSQL database.
+# CSV import and performance testing
+This repo has sample code for:
+- ETL processes with CSV
+- Performance testing with Artillery